Apollo and Daphne: Apollo sees Daphne (I:473–503)

-Having taken after Apollo's sister, Artemis (Diana), Daphne spurned her many potential lovers, preferring instead to spend her times in the woods, exploring the forest and hunting.
+Having taken after Apollo's sister, Artemis (Diana), Daphne spurned her many potential lovers, preferring instead to spend her time in the woods, exploring the forest and hunting.
 Due to her emulation of Artemis, she had dedicated herself to perpetual virginity.
 Her father, the river god Peneus, demanded that she get married and give him grandchildren.
 She, however, begged her father to let her remain unmarried; he eventually complies, but tells her that her beauty makes it impossible to prevent would-be suitors from beckoning to her.

 As soon as Apollo spots her in the woods he falls in love.
 His own powers of foresight prevent him from being able to tell the ultimate outcome of his pursuit.
 He quickly calls and rushes to her, but she immediately flees "swifter than the lightest breath of air and resists his words calling her back again."